sashinpivotal/java-assessment/README.md

 ## Task 6.1: Use JDK-provided exception
 - (Background info)
-  - If an instance of Person is vegetarian, they should not eat meat.
+  - If an instance of Person is vegetarian, they should NOT eat meat.
-    (Makes sense!)
-Are any of the foods specified in the Food enum considered "meat?"
+  - Are any of the foods specified in the Food enum considered "meat?"
 Yes – CHICKEN and FISH.
   - How should we handle the situation, in which a client calls "eat(enum Food)" on a vegetarian Person, passing in a